ibx34/ibx-ui/README.md

 # ibx-ui

 A custom UI library for my projects, namely [ChannelCi](https://github.com/NellisLabs).

-It takes roots in many different popular companies' UIs (biggest is Atlassian).
+## TODO

+- [ ] Select a nice, strong color theme.
+This may fall under branding for the organization that will primarily use this.
+- [ ] Use consistant variables across all styles.
+Same colors, paddings, radiuses, etc.

 ## Contributing